 Slang for silicones.

 A style of braiding and plaiting hair in narrow strips to form geometric patterns on the scalp.
 Unless you are of an ethnicity in which cornrows were traditionally done, please do not try this on your hair.
-It would be considered cultural appropriation.
+Do read up on cultural appropriation if you’re not aware.

 Same as canopy frizz – when hair at the crown is frizzy and poofy.